 Here's what I like best about this particular baby hiking pack: It converts to a daypack when your baby/toddler is elsewhere.
 So you'll get more use out of it.

-Sturdy hiking parents, looking to do some camping and long day hikes, might prefer this Osprey baby hiking backpack.
+Sturdy hiking parents, looking to do some camping and long day hikes, might prefer this top pick: the Osprey baby hiking backpack.

 This one is great because it:

 If you're near an REI Co-op gear store, try on these two models and compare the difference.

 Keep in mind the type of hiking you plan to do with your little sprout, and go from there.

 REI has a generous return policy, so if things don't work out, you can work on finding a better fit for yourself and your baby.